 - PhD: Anastas Tenev (2021): Essays on the Economics of Social Networks, thesis Maastricht University.

 - MSc: Virginia Ardévol Martínez (2021): Modelling Treatment of Metastatic Non-Small Cell Lung Cancer as a Stackelberg Evolutionary Game, internship at University Hospital RWTH Aachen.

 - BSc: Floor Hegge (2020): Optimizing Scheduling of Incentive Communication to Improve Workforce Scheduling in a Call Centre, thesis Maastricht University.

 - PhD: Katharina Schüller (2020): On Agent-Based Models of Sex, Plants and Sustainability, thesis Maastricht University.

 - MSc: Francesco Gibellini (2019): Performance Analysis of Reinforcement Learned Traffic Controllers, thesis Maastricht University.

 - MSc: Indra Gesink (2019): Mathematical Modeling for Adaptive Cancer Treatment, thesis Maastricht University.

-- PhD: Péter Bayer (2019): Public Goods games in Networks and in Tumors, Maastricht University (available on request).
+- PhD: Péter Bayer (2019): Public Goods games in Networks and in Tumors, Maastricht University.

-- PhD: Li You (2018): Spatial and Nonspatial Evolutionary Games and their Applications, thesis Maastricht University (available on request).
+- PhD: Li You (2018): Spatial and Nonspatial Evolutionary Games and their Applications, thesis Maastricht University.